 Vigilance is upmost in preventing codling moth damage.

 Codling moth photos courtesy of Denis Crawford of

-after dusk, usually on leaves, once the temperature is 15°C or higher.
+laid by each female moth after dusk - usually on leaves - once the temperature is 15°C or higher.
 The eggs hatch

 in about 10 days.
-The tiny caterpillars may feed for a while on leaves before moving into the fruit.
+The tiny caterpillars may feed on leaves for a while before moving into the fruit.
 The

-caterpillar chews its way into the fruit core, where it feeds for 3-5 weeks.
-Damaged fruit often drops prematurely.
-When it leaves the fruit and
+caterpillar chews its way into the fruit core, where it feeds for three to five weeks.
+When it leaves the fruit

-but remain in their cocoons for some months.
-There are usually 2-3 generations a year in Australia.
+immediately but remain in thick, silken cocoons for some months.
+There are usually two to three generations

 Physical and Cultural Controls